starburstdata/starburst-deploy/helm/README.md

 ## Deploying Starburst and Ranger

 >**NOTE!**
 *If you are not deploying Nginx, remove the expose.type and expose.ingress.host 'set' values from the command below.
-The expose type on the Starburst application will default to `LoadBalancer`*
+The expose type on the Starburst application will default to `ClusterIP`.*

 9. Deploy Starburst Enterprise